 You can add a live webcam or desktop source from another location into your Studio production.
 This is called Remote Guests (formerly known as Live Interview) and is a helpful solution when trying to produce a virtual event.

 Guest(s) will need an Internet connection, Google Chrome, a webcam, and a microphone connected to their computer.

 It is strongly recommended that audio is provided to any local hosts or interviewer directly via the headphone out jack on your Studio unit using headphones, IFB's, etc. Otherwise, there will be a distinct echo in your stream during the interaction.

 Navigate to the Inputs tab.
 Select Add Input > Remote Guests > Add remote guests.
 (You can also go to Settings: Project Format and select Remote guests tab under User Interface.)

 A Guests tab will open.
 Within this panel are two tabs, Invite and Chat.

-When Invite is selected, you will see a Guest link, which you can copy to your clipboard and send to your guest(s) (via email, a messaging app, etc.) You can add up to five (5) guests.
+When Invite is selected, you will see a Guest link, which you can copy to your clipboard and send to your guest(s) (via email, a messaging app, etc.)

 This guest link will remain constant with your Studio project unless you click Reset guest link.
 Note that different projects will have different URLs.